“SHUT UP LEGS! DO WHAT I TELL YOU TO DO”

-Jens Voigt came in as a special guest in the Ride Camp organised by TREK BIKES INDIA.
+Jens Voigt came in as a special guest in a Ride Camp organised by Trek Bikes India.
 As a cycling fan, it was a great opportunity for interaction and learnings from the legendary road cyclist.
 I was the first to strike a conversation with the pro.
 It was six forty-five am and he was quietly sitting on a chair when I approached him.
-He was humble and very accommodating during the chat.
-The insights he gave on cycling was quite new to me.
+He was humble and very accommodating during our chat.
+The insights he gave on cycling was quite helpful to me.
 And of course he did obliged with pictures and autograph on my red t-shirt given by Trek Bikes India.

 The guest interaction opened with Mr. Navneet Banka, Managing Director speaking about Trek Bikes India and its initiatives.

 Jens Voigt took us through his cycling career achievements, shared tips on nutrition and exercises.
 While giving a demo, he detailed out features of three road bikes Emonda, Domane and Madone – the ultimate aero race bike.
-The session culminated into a eight kilometer group ride with the PRO and plenty of conversations post the ride.
+The session culminated into a eight kilometer group ride with the PRO and plenty of conversations over tea and breakfast.

-Professional high quality TREK Bontrager merchandise displayed at the camp.
+Professional high quality ‘Bontrager’ equipment and merchandise displayed at the camp.

 Some more pictures of the demo bikes displayed for the guest.